SpikeDynamics/Spiketon-Actuators/products/Guided Spiketon T2/README.md

 Guided Spiketon T2
-T2 is a Spiketon Actuator for moving back and forth along the rail (guide).
+Guided Spiketon T2 is a Spiketon Actuator for moving back and forth along a rod or a wire (guide).